Emergency icon Important Updates

 “Moving forward, my goal is to sign up for a race every month.
 I keep thinking in my head, ‘What else can I do,’” says Samantha.

 Samantha continued running throughout her cancer treatment, completing more than 50 race miles.
-(Courtesy: Samantha Salway)
+To celebrate the end of her chemotherapy treatments, she ran the Cleveland Marathon's 10K in 2024.
+(Courtesy: Cleveland Clinic)

-With no current evidence of cancer, she will continue being closely monitored to ensure there’s no recurrence.
+With no current evidence of cancer, she will continue being closely monitored.
 She now looks forward to signing up for more races and creating new memories with her family.

 “My little warrior Brooks and I are both here today, and it’s just so emotional to think about.
 It’s amazing,” exclaims Samantha.